‘Game Of Thrones’ Fans Excited As Spin-Off Or Prequel Extremely Likely

 If you’re a big fan of Game of Thrones and you’re worried about what will happen to your favorite characters after the show’s conclusion, fear not, because it is looking extremely likely that there will be either a Game of Thrones spin-off or a prequel.

-Entertainment Tonight reported that HBO’s programming president, Casey Bloys, has admitted that HBO have spoken with writers about the possibility of creating a Game of Thrones prequel.
+Entertainment Tonight report that HBO’s programming president, Casey Bloys, has admitted that HBO have spoken with writers about the possibility of creating a Game of Thrones prequel.

 “It’s such a big property we would be foolish not to explore it, but it’s a pretty high bar.
 We’ll take some shots at it.
 I’m not going to do it just to do it.
 It has to feel very special.
 I would rather have no sequel and leave it as-is then have something we rushed out.”